 If the merger proceeds it would be a true merger of equals with equal Board representation and dual head offices retained in Toowoomba and Adelaide.

-A detailed and thorough due diligence process is now underway, and should both Boards agree to proceed, the proposed merger will be put to both groups of members for approval early next year.
+A detailed and thorough due diligence process is now underway, and should both Boards agree to proceed, the proposed merger will be put to both groups of members for approval in the first half of 2022.

 For more information, see our full announcement and FAQs below.